Eugeny/tabby-web/README.md

 This is the Tabby terminal, served as a web app.
 It also provides the config sync service for the Tabby app.

-You can use this to deploy your own copy or to make improvements - pull requests are welcome!

 # How it works

 Tabby Web serves the [Tabby Terminal](https://github.com/Eugeny/tabby) as a web application while managing multiple config files, authentication, and providing TCP connections via a [separate gateway service](https://github.com/Eugeny/tabby-connection-gateway).